gituliar/gituliar.github.io/_drafts/american-options-gpu.md

   - Everything runs on x64 machines with Linux or Windows

-- Partial-Differential Equation

-  Our finite-difference solver can price many different instruments.
-We need to decide on some particular examples for benchmarking.

-  - European options

-    Closed-form solution is known -- famous Black-Scholes equation.

-  - American options

-    No closed-form solution, hence very practical to solve.

-    Recently a very fast and precise method for pricing American options has been developed.
-    Hence, we can compare against many examples.

-My code can handle not only this, but any finite-difference problem in one dimension of the following form
+In general, my code can solve any 1D problem of the form ...

-## --- What is the best practice for pricing Amrican options ?
+## --- What is the best practice for pricing American options in 2023 ?

 - !!!
 Finite-Difference method is not the best approach to price American options. !!!